TrinityGroup/KOBDevOps/README.md

 ### Local Environment Installation

-Run the following commands on the terminal to setup respective environments.
+Run the following commands on the terminal to manage respective environments.

 	Development environement setup commands: